 How much tax will Mike have to pay?

 Take advantage of the resources at your disposal to assist you and make the process much easier.
 Taxes can be complex, that’s for sure.
-But, with the right help, they become much more simple.
+But with help from an experienced tax advisor in Spain, they become much more simple.